When you are still attached to a toxic person, some ways to try and turn it around to move on with your life.

 5. Remember, you don’t really love them.
 Even if you thought you did.

-obsession, trauma bond and attachment to anyone is not love.
-It’s intense, it’s mistaken for love, you think it’s love it’s not love.
-It is those chemicals your body has released because of those highs and lows, it’s not love.
+Obsession, trauma bond and attachment to anyone are not love.
+It’s intense.
+It’s mistaken for love.
+You think it’s love it’s not love.
+It is those chemicals your body has released because of those highs and lows.
+It’s not love.
 Are those highs really worth the lows and the doubts?

 Start telling yourself over and over until it sinks into your mind “ it’s not love.
 It is an addiction.
 It’s not love.
 It is an addiction.”